Grouse Mountain: Present-day lodge and ski area

 As the Inferno, Blueberry and Peak Chairs began to age in the 2000s, all three lifts were removed due to insurance issues, beginning with the Inferno in late 2003 and the Blueberry and Peak the following year.
-All three were effectively replaced by Grouse Mountain's second high-speed and detachable quad chair built by North American aerial lift manufacturer Leitner-Poma for the 2005 winter season.
-(The first was the Screaming Eagle on the Cut.)
+All three were effectively replaced by Grouse Mountain's second high-speed and detachable quad chair built by North American aerial lift manufacturer Leitner-Poma for the 2005 winter season (the first was the Screaming Eagle on the Cut).
 The chair was named the Olympic Express in commemoration of Vancouver's recent designation for the 2010 Winter Games.
 Although no official 2010 Olympic events were held on the mountain (snowboard and freestyle ski races took place at the Cypress Mountain Ski Area a few kilometres to the west), during the Games, NBC Today broadcast its coverage of the games live from Grouse Mountain.

-In 2008, Grouse Mountain constructed two new quad chairs; one to replace the Courtesy rope tow at the bottom of the Paradise run and the other to replace the defunct peak chair, which closed after the Olympic Express was built in 2004.
-Both chairlifts were designed to run at a slower speed to accommodate beginners and children.
+In 2008, Grouse Mountain constructed two new quad chairs; one to replace the Courtesy rope tow at the bottom of the Paradise run and the other to replace the defunct Peak chair, which closed after the Olympic Express was built in 2004.

+Northland Properties acquired the resort in January 2020 from CM Asset Management, the owners of the resort since 2017.

+In 2023, the mountain began construction on a new gondola project, featuring an 8-person cabin design and 27 cabins, almost doubling the previous upload capacity when used in tandem with the red tram.
+The Blue Grouse Gondola opened on December 12, 2024, accompanied by mountaintop festivities.
+The gondola is one of 3 new projects planned for the 2024-25 winter and summer season, along with a lift-access bike park, built by Gravity Logic, and a mountain coaster.

 Climate

-Grouse Mountain has an oceanic climate (Köppen climate type Cfb), falling exactly on the borderline with subpolar oceanic (Köppen Cfc).
+Grouse Mountain has an humid continental climate (Köppen climate type Dfb), falling exactly on the borderline with subarctic climate (Köppen Dfc).

 The average annual precipitation is 2730mm.
 Autumn is the wettest season with 421.4 mm of precipitation falling in November alone.
 Winters are cool and snowy, with an average of 868.7 cm of snow falling annually.

 Winters are not cold by Canadian standards, due to how the mountain is moderated by the Pacific Ocean.
 However, due to its elevation, winters are by no means as mild as the Lower Mainland.
 In December (the coldest month statistically), Grouse Mountain has an average high and low of 1.3 °C and -3.2 °C respectively.
 This freeze/thaw cycle can allow for large amounts of rain to fall on some occasions every winter.
 Nonetheless, heavy snow is more frequent in the winter, which allows for a deep snow-pack, lasting on average from mid-November until early May.

 Summer is warm and relatively dry.
 August is the warmest month, with an average high and low of 17.7 °C and 10.3 °C respectively.